$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

+We want to consider the additive equivalence of $2$-categories $\tilde{\Gamma}$ from Theorem \ref{thm-qhowe}.
+The argument goes as follows.
+The linear independence of the set

 that is, without the removals $\phi_R$, suffices to show that $\mathfrak{F}$ is also linear independent.
-To see this note that the homomorphisms from Equation~\ref{eq-rest} give rise to an isomorphism between the left side and a $q$-shifted sum of the right side (they correspond to the splitters and merges and the isomorphism can be verified as in Theorem 5.1.1 of~\cite{klms}).
+To see this note that the homomorphisms from \eqref{eq-rest} give rise to an isomorphism between the left side and a $q$-shifted sum of the right side (they correspond to the splitters and merges and the isomorphism can be verified as in \cite[Theorem 5.1.1]{klms}).
 Our choice of $\phi_R$ is a restriction of this isomorphism to a certain summand (and forget the $q$-degree shift).

-But the set $\mathfrak{F}^{\prime}$ comes, by our translation from Section~\ref{sec-tabwebs} and Lemma~\ref{lem-welldef2}, directly from a (usually strict!) subset $\mathfrak{F}^{\prime}_{\mathrm{HM}}$ of the HM-basis in some cyclotomic KL-R algebra, i.e. we have
+But the set $\mathfrak{F}^{\prime}$ comes, by our translation from Section \ref{sec-tabwebs} and Lemma \ref{lem-welldef2}, directly from a (usually strict!) subset $\mathfrak{F}^{\prime}_{\mathrm{HM}}$ of the HM basis in some cyclotomic KLR algebra, i.e. we have

-Since $\tilde\Gamma$ is an additive equivalence of $2$-categories and all subsets of the HM-basis are linear independent, we see that $\mathfrak{F}^{\prime}$ has to be linear independent, too.
+Since $\tilde{\Gamma}$ is an additive equivalence of $2$-categories and all subsets of the HM basis are linear independent, we see that $\mathfrak{F}^{\prime}$ has to be linear independent, too.

 Hence, the set $\mathfrak{F}$ is linear independent and therefore, by the counting argument mentioned above, also spanning, i.e. it is a basis.
 This basis is clearly homogeneous by our construction as a composition of some generators of a certain degree. \end{proof} We immediately obtain the following corollary, since